Azure-Player/azure.datafactory.tools/README.md

   - Triggers,
   - Integration Runtimes
   - Managed Virtual Network
-  - Managed Private Endpoint
+  - Managed Private Endpoints
-  - Credential
+  - Credentials
 * Finding the **right order** for deploying objects (no more worrying about object names)
 * Built-in mechanism to replace, remove or add the properties with the indicated values (CSV and JSON file formats supported)
 * Stopping/starting triggers